namannehra/overscroll/README.md

 	stopOverscrollEvent(d);

 **Note:** Height and width of element is calculate when `getOverscrollEvent` is called.
 If size of element changes after that then simply call `getOverscrollEvent` again with same element as argumant.

+`overscroll.js` is the original file and uses `const`, `let` and `arrow functions` which may not be supported in all browsers. `overscroll-transformed.js` is genetared using [babeljs](https://babeljs.io/) and will work in most browsers.